A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: The Mathematical Model

 \section{The Mathematical Model}

-In this subsection, we will introduce a mathematical model inspired by the works of Molina-Peña \textit{et al.} \cite{mta} and Parajdi \textit{et al.} \cite{ppbt}.
+In this section, we will introduce a mathematical model inspired by the works of Molina-Peña \textit{et al.} \cite{mta} and Parajdi \textit{et al.} \cite{ppbt}.
 This model is designed to aid in understanding and describing the progression of chronic myeloid leukemia.
-It allows us to explore the transition process from normal hematopoiesis to the chronic and accelerated-acute stages of myeloid leukemia.
-In the following, we will consider the cellular division events involved in hematopoiesis, as illustrated in Figure \ref{fig:mygraph}, as pseudo-chemical reactions mediated by the rate constants $k_{j}$, where $j=1,\ldots,32$.
+It allows us to explore the transition process from healthy hematopoiesis to the chronic and accelerated-acute stages of myeloid leukemia.
+In the following, we will consider the cellular division events involved in hematopoiesis, as illustrated in Figure \ref{fig:mygraph}, as pseudo-chemical reactions mediated by the rate constants: $k_{j}$, where $j=1,\ldots,32$ and $\widetilde{k}_{j}$, where $j=7,10,23,26$.

-\textbf{Clinical interpretation} of Figure \ref{fig:mygraph}: all of the cell types outlined in the proposed mathematical model are based on biological hematopoiesis, which allows each cellular compartment to be recognized and isolated using cell surface markers (flow cytometry) or functional analysis (clonogenic assays).
-Biologically, normal hematopoiesis can be disrupted by the acquisition of the $t(9;22)$ mutation, which results in the BCR::ABL1 transcript and fusion protein with strong tyrosine kinase activity leading to survival advantage.
+\textbf{Clinical interpretation} of Figure \ref{fig:mygraph}: all of the cell types outlined in the proposed mathematical model are based on hematopoiesis, which allows each cellular compartment to be recognized and isolated using cell surface markers (flow cytometry) or functional analysis (clonogenic assays).
+Biologically, healthy hematopoiesis can be disrupted by the acquisition of the $t(9;22)$ mutation, which results in the BCR::ABL1 transcript and fusion protein with strong tyrosine kinase activity leading to survival advantage.
 This is typical of the chronic phase of CML.
 Further genetic mutations at the stem/progenitor compartment level can lead to disease progression to blast-phase CML through an intermediate accelerated-phase CML.
-The accelerated and blast phases are characterized by a block in differentiation and the proliferation of abnormal, immature progenitor cells known as blasts.
-The percentage of blasts in the bone marrow distinguishes the two phases ($>20\%$ in the blast phase, $10\%$ to $20\%$ in the accelerated phase).
+The accelerated and blast phases are characterized by a block in differentiation and the proliferation of malignant, early progenitor cells known as blasts.
+The percentage of blasts in the bone marrow distinguishes the two phases ($>20\%$ in the acute/blast phase, $10\%$ to $20\%$ in the accelerated phase). \\